WalkOrRun/terminal-config/README.md

 ## Basics
+- ctrl+1 To rerun the workspace configuration settings

 - If Split isn't working its a load time issues between when your two terminals are created.
 (Not sure of a fix besides optimizing the extension or why split has such a small window to work with)